Things To Know

 Certain amorous relationships between University System of Georgia employees and students are prohibited

-The University System of Georgia Board of Regent's General Policy 8.2.23, effective November 13, 2013, prohibits University faculty and staff, including graduate teaching assistants, from engaging in a dating or sexual relationship with any student who the faculty or staff member supervises, teaches or evaluates in any way.
+The University System of Georgia Board of Regent's Policy Provision 22.214.171.124 prohibits University faculty and staff, including graduate teaching assistants, from engaging in a dating or sexual relationship with any student who the faculty or staff member supervises, teaches or evaluates in any way.

 This means, for example, that a professor may not date a student while that student is in the professor’s class.
 However, once the student is no longer in the professor’s class, the relationship is no longer prohibited (unless the professor exercises some other authority over the student, such as, for instance, serving as the student’s thesis advisor).